Krishvora22/DSA-LeetCode-Journey/763-partition-lables/README.md

-# 📘 LeetCode Problem: Partition Labels
+# Partition Labels

-## 🧩 Problem Statement
+> **Difficulty**
+> 🟨 Medium

+---

 You are given a string `s`.
-Partition the string into as many parts as possible **so that each letter appears in at most one part**.
+We want to partition the string into as many parts as possible so that **each letter appears in at most one part**.

+After concatenating all the parts in order, the resulting string should be equal to `s`.
-Return a list of integers representing the size of these parts.
+Return a list of integers representing the **size of these parts**.

 ---

-### ✍️ Example 1:
+## Example 1:

 **Input:**
 `s = "ababcbacadefegdehijhklij"`

 **Output:**
-`[9,7,8]`
+`[9, 7, 8]`

 **Explanation:**
-The partitions are:
-- `"ababcbaca"` → length 9
+- `"ababcbaca"` → characters a, b, and c only appear here
-- `"defegde"` → length 7
+- `"defegde"` → characters d, e, f only appear here
-- `"hijhklij"` → length 8
+- `"hijhklij"` → characters h, i, j, k, l only appear here

-Each character appears in only one part.
+So each character appears in only one part.

 ---

-### ✍️ Example 2:
+## Example 2:

 **Input:**
 `s = "eccbbbbdec"`